This content has been archived. It may no longer be relevant

 Obama is pushing forward one element of his landmark health reform bill (PPACA), which is to provide birth cotrol to all women without a co-pay.
-The administration sees it as a public safety issue in which millions of dollars can be saved in health costs preventatively.
+The administration sees it as a public health issue in which millions of dollars can be saved in health costs preventatively.

 - Catholic women use birth control just like the rest of America.